 Hemp seeds are one of the most nutrient-dense foods we can serve to our families, but I know we can all use some more ideas on how to eat them.
+(And the scoop on why, of all the foods, they’re a good choice to include.)
 I’m going to share my favorite ways for how to eat hemp seeds to add fiber, healthy fats, and protein to the food our kids eat.

 Benefits of Hemp Hearts